 The final challenge is the magnificent Pacuare – 19 miles of Class IV white-water rafting.
 You’ll be pleased with all the earlier teamwork you’ve developed over the past week, because now you can take on some of the big challenges in this river, knowing exactly how each person will react, how to look out for your team members, how they will look out for you.
 And of course you will swim here, too, there will be a rescue kayaker right next to you when you fall in (we know the tough spots, and your safety kayaker is standing by with the right equipment to be sure you exit the water, laughing at yourself).
 Pure adrenaline and you’ll be amazed at what you have experienced.
-This one day, if none other, you’ll tell your grandchildren.
+This is one day, if none other, you'll tell your grandchildren about.
 After the river we’re going directly back to San José, and your last evening in the capital city will be a great time to carouse and share stories, exchange addresses and photos and promises to return next year for another week of adrenaline and sore muscles.

 Day 7: SAN JOSÉ AND DEPARTURE